 Product Description

-The Forms Latin Series’ grammar-first approach focuses on grammar forms and vocabulary because these are the skills suitable for the grammar stage student.
-The Forms Series is for students of all ages because all beginners—regardless of age—are in the grammar stage of learning.
-Syntax (how to use the grammar) and translation are logic- and rhetoric-stage skills, respectively, and quickly overwhelm the student unless they are introduced at a slow, gentle pace and taught for mastery.
-By the time students reach Fourth Form, they will be so confident they will swallow up the syntax presented in it easier than their counterparts.
-First Form is the ideal text for all beginners, grades 5 and up, or is a great follow-up to Latina Christiana at any age.
-Now every school and homeschool can have a truly successful Latin program that creates Latin scholars rather than Latin drop-outs.
+Written by Cheryl Lowe (author of the best-selling Latina Christiana), First Form and its sister Latin products have been used by more than 100,000 students across the world to learn Latin!
+First Form’s grammar-first approach focuses on grammar forms and vocabulary because these are the skills suitable for the grammar stage student.
+All beginners—regardless of age—are in the grammar stage of learning.
+Syntax (how to use the grammar) and translation are logic and rhetoric stage skills, respectively, and quickly overwhelm the student unless introduced at a slow, gentle pace and taught for mastery.
+First Form is the ideal text for all beginners, grades 5 & up, or is a great follow-up to Latina Christiana at any age.
+Now every school and homeschool can have a truly successful Latin program that creates Latin scholars instead of Latin drop-outs.

 Fourth Form mastery: